Platform-OS/platformos-documentation/pages/guides/third_party_api_integration/persist_part_of_third_party_api_response.md

 {% endraw %}

-Once we have api call notification defined, we should associate it with a form, to trigger it.
-That's why the next step iss creating a page, in which we will embed such form:
+Once we have API call notification defined, we should associate it with a form, to trigger it.
+That's why the next step is creating a page, in which we will embed such form:

 {% raw %}